rin67630/Soft-Power-MPPT/Hardware/SoftPower Schematic Analysis.md

 - The variant with two INA-226, measuring voltage and current for panel, battery, the A0 analog input measures the convenience output voltage.
   This variant just lack the possibility of measuring the current of the convenience output.

+- A variant with two INA-226 as defined above, however suitable for panels with Voc up to 60V.
+  For this version we will be using an efficient HW636 buck converter board, that inables Vin up to 60V but has _however an important caveat_:
+  The module cannot supply safely more than 20V at the output, else the LT3800 chip _will be destroyed!_ The trim pot does not prevent that.
+  The very best is to replace the potentiometer by a 20K model to avoid this risk, else just set it counterclockwise to the minimum and increase until the floating battery voltage, typically 13.8V for a lead-acid.
+  The higher panel voltage does not allow to use the U1 HW813 buck converter as a low-power tandem either, so that module must not be populated.
+  The high panel voltage exceeds also the maximum voltage for the INA226 chip.
+  That leads us also to use the low side current monitoring for the first INA226 and the panel voltage goes over a 2:1 voltage divider before feeding Vbus Pin.

 ## Buck converters used:
 The buck converter HW813 and optionally the Fine-Red buck converter have been selected because they provide is very low quiescient current, far below 1mA.